tadhgj/sxctrack/readme.md

 Once this is done, it deletes everything in the "old" directory, moves everything from "curr" to "old", and then copies "temp" to "curr".
 I call this the great shuffle.

 The "curr" directory is fetched by front-end ajax, and the "old" directory and "temp" directories are kept in case something goes terribly wrong, and I can always view an archived version of the website's data.
 The file structure has not changed since I devised it, they are all backwards and forwards compatible with the front end.

+#### 2/22/2023 addition:
+* Added -neuter, -nuclear, implemented -textarg to further fine-tune one-time script runs
+* Added creation of report.txt.
+Doesn't need to be parsed as json, but didn't bother adjusting ftpStor function.